The Whole Book in 5 Minutes

 “Hmm..
 Can you elaborate?”

 “Well, they do build some amazingly complex, and huge - for their body size - and resilient hives.
 They keep maintaining and fixing them.
 And yes, they organize themselves into highly functional teams and have a strong, collaborative work ethic.
 They discover new sources of honey or even new locations for a new hive, plan how to migrate there and build afresh when needed.
-These are all the things that engineers do.
+All these things sound exactly like what engineers do.
 At least when they aren't slacking like we are right now!”

 “Well, we are having seriously important philosophical conversations, aren't we?
 Engineers are big suckers for those sorts of things too, you know!”